Compensation Committee Charter

 - Compensation arrangements shall maintain an appropriate balance between base salary and long-term and annual incentive compensation.

 - In approving compensation, the recent compensation history of the executive, including special or unusual compensation payments, shall be taken into consideration.

-- Incentive compensation plans for senior executives shall link pay to achievement of financial goals set in advance by the Committee.
+- Incentive compensation plans for senior executives shall link pay to achievement of financial and/or strategic goals set in advance by the Committee.

 The Committee is composed of three or more directors, as determined by the Board.
 Each member shall be “independent” in accordance with applicable law, including the rules and regulations of the Securities and Exchange Commission (the “SEC”) (including the independence requirements of the provisions of Rule 10C-1(b)(1) under the Exchange Act) and the rules of the New York Stock Exchange (“NYSE”), taking into account such additional independence requirements specific to membership on the Committee as may be required by the rules of the NYSE.
 Committee members shall qualify as “Non-Employee Directors” for the purposes of Rule 16b-3 under the Exchange Act.